-10 1.
-I submit for transmission to Congress my report on coastal storm and flood risk management in St. Tammany Parish, Louisiana.
-It is accompanied by the report of the 11 12 New Orleans District Commander.
-This study is a final response to the authorization in Subtitle B, Section 1201(14) of the Water Infrastructure Improvement Act of 2016 (P.L.
-13 114-322), otherwise referred to as WRDA 2016.
-The authorization provided that the 14 15 Secretary of the Army is authorized to conduct a feasibility study for flood damage 16 reduction, as identified in the reports titled "Report to Congress on Future Water Resources Development" submitted to Congress on January 29, 2015, and January 29, 17 18 2016, respectively, pursuant to section 7001 of the Water Resources Reform and 19 Development Act of 2014 (33 U.S.C.
+- 1. I submit for transmission to Congress my report on coastal storm and flood risk management in St. Tammany Parish, Louisiana.
+It is accompanied by the report of the New Orleans District Commander.
+This study is a final response to the authorization in Subtitle B, Section 1201(14) of the Water Infrastructure Improvements Act of 2016 (P.L.
+114-322), otherwise referred to as WRDA 2016.
+The authorization provided that the Secretary of the Army is authorized to conduct a feasibility study for flood damage reduction, as identified in the reports titled "Report to Congress on Future Water Resources Development" submitted to Congress on January 29, 2015, and January 29, 2016, respectively, pursuant to section 7001 of the Water Resources Reform and Development Act of 2014 (33 U.S.C.
 2282d).
-Preconstruction engineering and design

-20 (PED) activities will continue under the study authority cited above.

-2. The reporting officers recommend authorizing structural and nonstructural features each as separable elements to reduce the risk of damages from coastal storms, riverine, and rainfall flooding to residential and commercial structures, public infrastructure and critical facilities.
+Preconstruction engineering and design (PED) activities will continue under the study authority cited above. - 2.
+The reporting officers recommend authorizing structural and nonstructural features each as separable elements to reduce the risk of damages from coastal storms, riverine, and rainfall flooding to residential and commercial structures, public infrastructure, and critical facilities. - a.
 The structural features of the Recommended Plan consist of a levee and floodwall system (with related features) for coastal storm risk management.
-The structural features are inseparable from one another and must be implemented together to form the comprehensive structural risk management system.
+The structural features are inseparable from one another and must be implemented together to form the comprehensive structural risk management system. - b.
 The nonstructural features of the Recommended Plan are separable from the structural features and can be implemented independently.
-The nonstructural features (i.e., the residential structure elevations and the nonresidential dry floodproofing) are also separable elements that can be implemented independent of the nonstructural features.
+The nonstructural features (i.e., the residential structure elevations and the nonresidential dry floodproofing) are also separable elements that can be implemented independently of one another, as well as independently of the structural measures. - 3.
+Based on October 2023 price levels, the estimated total project first cost for the entire Recommended Plan (structural and nonstructural features) is \$5,894,229,000.
+The total project first cost includes the value of lands, easements, rights-of-way, relocations, and dredged material placement area improvements